The Andersen-Kashaev volume conjecture for FAMED geometric triangulations: Introduction

-A positive answer to this question conjugated with the results of the present paper would imply that \textit{the Andersen--Kashaev volume conjecture holds for every ordered geometric triangulation of a hyperbolic knot complement}.
+A positive answer to the first question (resp. second question) conjugated with the results of the present paper would imply that \textit{the Andersen--Kashaev volume conjecture (Conjecture \ref{conj:vol:BAGPN}) holds for every one-cusped hyperbolic $3$-manifold (resp. hyperbolic knot complement in $\SS^3$)}.

+In \cite{BAGW}, with the computer, we found a positive answer to this question (and thus a proof of the Andersen--Kashaev volume conjecture) for more than 42,000 hyperbolic knots, including all knots with 12 crossings or fewer, and almost all knots whose complement can be triangulated with 23 tetrahedra or fewer (see Section \ref{sub:intro:computer}).
+These results show that FAMED triangulations have a great potential for proving volume conjectures.

-We can now present our three main results, Theorems \ref{mainthmZ}, \ref{AsymJgen} and \ref{AJ}.
+We can now present our three main results, Theorems \ref{thm:Jones:FAMED}, \ref{thm:AJ} and \ref{mainthmZ}.